noarfarber/CV/README.md

 #### Self-learning
 Once I decided to become a developer my task was clear; to learn as much as I can, gain hands-on experience and develop my coding skills.
 I started with a self-led Python for beginners course and found that I enjoy learning on my own.
 I managed to learn the language without any prior experience with coding.
 Following this experience, I decided to deepen my knowledge and applied to Makers Academy.
 The requirements for joining the bootcamp were to complete a self-led Ruby course and to pass an interview.
-I completed the course, practiced coding exercises, and read a lot to gain as much knowledge as I could, resulting in being accepted to join the course.
+I completed the course, practised coding exercises, and read a lot to gain as much knowledge as I could, resulting in being accepted to join the course.
 The bootcamp itself required learning a lot of material in a very short time and completing personal challenges over the weekends.
 I was able to implement my ability to motivate myself and continue to develop my skills to complete the bootcamp.

 #### Team Work & Communication